miguelzpresa/Demystifying-QBs--Accuracy/README.md

 # Introduction :microscope:

-The goal of this project is to model the trajectory of an American football to determine the force and angle necessary to complete a pass given the coordinates of the quarterback, the direction and speed of the receiver.
+The goal of this project is to model the trajectory of an American football ball to determine the force and angle necessary to complete a pass given the coordinates of the quarterback, the direction and speed of the receiver making an estimation of the receiver-ball intersection.

 The American football is a project that is affected by gravity and air resistance.
 Gravity causes the ball to fall toward the ground, while air resistance causes the ball to lose speed.